goauthentik/authentik/website/docs/integrations/services/vikunja/index.md

   # If the email is not public in those cases, authenticating will fail.
   # **Note 2:** The frontend expects to be redirected after authentication by the third party
   # to <frontend-url>/auth/openid/<auth key>.
 Please make sure to configure the redirect url with your third party
-  # auth service accordingy if you're using the default vikunja frontend.
+  # auth service accordingly if you're using the default Vikunja frontend.
   # Take a look at the [default config file](https://kolaente.dev/vikunja/api/src/branch/main/config.yml.sample) for more information about how to configure openid authentication.
   openid:
     # Enable or disable OpenID Connect authentication